 Remote Learning

-We also identify and provide places in school for a significant number of critical worker children and pupils who meet the government's criteria for "vulnerable".
-In challenging circumstances, every member of our team worked hard to ensure that the children received the very best we could deliver, whether they were in school or learning from home.
+Sometimes, circumstances prevent some children from attending school due to ill health, personal circumstances or local/national events.
+Whenever possible we will work to identify and provide places in school for a significant number of critical worker children and pupils who meet the government's criteria for "vulnerable".
+If that is not possible, our team will work hard to ensure that the children receive the very best we can deliver, whether they are in school or learning from home.

 Our Virtual Classroom

-In the event of a school closure, either due to a lockdown or due to shutting down a year group "bubble", our teachers will provide a mix of virtual lessons and remote learning tasks.
+In the event of exceptional circumstances for individuals or groups of children, our teachers can provide a mix of virtual lessons and remote learning tasks using Google Classroom.
+This provision can be agreed and organised in advance with the senior leadership team.
 Your child will require access to a device, preferably a desktop or laptop computer (most tablets will be sufficient, but a smart phone would not) in order to participate fully.
 If you require any support with technological resources please contact the school and we will do everything possible to support you.

 Guides and Guidance